ODG logo Oxford Diocesan Guild of Church Bell Ringers ™ Sonning Deanery ODG logo

 Request a place on a course

-Conducting If you can call simple touches, and would like to develop your ability to understand how touches work, to check the ringing during a touch, and to be able to correct some simple mistakes.
+Conducting If you can already call simple touches, and would like to develop your ability to understand how touches work, to check the ringing during a touch, and to be able to correct some simple mistakes.
 A theory session explains how to work out coursing orders from the composition and how to check them during the ringing.
 It recaps on the basics of calling and touch selection, and gives advice about (trying to) correct mistakes.
 During the practical session, you will prepare one or more touches and call them.
 Your tutor will keep an eye on you while doing so, and after each touch will discuss any problems and answer questions.
 An understanding of conducting, and more confidence in your ability to call touches.You should be able to call with more confidence.

 Back to top